 As with many in the sport of dogs, her experience started as a family affair.
-Bisher was a team with her parents – while they handled most of the breeding of Bearded Collies, Gail did the grooming, training, physical conditioning, and handling.
+Bisher was a team with her parents – while they managed most of the breeding of Bearded Collies, Gail did the grooming, training, physical conditioning, and handling.
 In addition to conformation, she has trained and handled dogs to their titles in obedience, rally, advanced CGC, and earthdog.
 She has owned and loved Bearded Collies, Old English Sheepdogs, smooth and longhaired miniature Dachshunds and as a child, West Highland White Terriers.
-Currently, she has a Vizsla and English Cocker Spaniel.
+Currently, she lives with a Vizsla and English Cocker Spaniel.

 Bisher began handling dogs in the show ring at the age of 10 and handled her first dog to its championship title when she was just 12 years old.
 From her Winners Dog win at the first Bearded Collie Club of America’s (BCCA) National Specialty in 1979, she continued to handle her dogs and clients’ dogs to National Specialty Best of Breed and Best of Opposite Sex wins as well as All-Breed Best in Show wins, numerous nationally top-ranked positions and Junior Showmanship breed history.
-Gail was the first junior handler to qualify for the Westminster Kennel Club’s famed Junior Showmanship competition with a Bearded Collie and the first to place, capturing second place.
+Gail was the first junior handler to qualify for the Westminster Kennel Club’s famed Junior Showmanship competition with a Bearded Collie and the first to place, capturing second.

-In1988 she began her judging experience with regional specialties and supported entries and now is an AKC-licensed judge of Bearded Collies, Shetland Sheepdogs, and Junior Showmanship competitions.
+In 1988 she began her judging experience with regional specialties and supported entries and now is an AKC-licensed judge of Bearded Collies, Shetland Sheepdogs, and Junior Showmanship competitions.
 Her volunteer dog club work includes serving the BCCA as a former breed columnist and club-approved breed mentor, Specialty Conformation Chairperson and club historian.
-Additionally, she is a member of the Dachshund Club of America, Morris & Essex Kennel Club, Greenwich Kennel Club, English Cocker spaniel Club of America and the Dog Writers Association of America.
+Additionally, she is a member of the Dachshund Club of America, Morris & Essex Kennel Club, Greenwich Kennel Club, English Cocker Spaniel Club of America and the Dog Writers Association of America.